Do Car Insurance Companies Ask for Proof of Marriage?

 If you are about to say “I do”, there are a lot of preparations that need to be made.
 These preparations extend far beyond the wedding day; in fact, many of these preparations are much more important than the wedding itself.

 That’s right: you need to plan for your future together as husband and wife.
 This means that you not only have to plan for your living situation, but you also have to plan things for auto insurance.
 While it probably doesn’t sound very romantic, after you get hitched, your auto insurance is extremely important.
-You want to ensure that both you and your spouse are properly covered in the event of an accident or some other type of incident, which is why contact your insurance company to let them know that you exchanged vows is important.
+You want to ensure that both you and your spouse are properly covered in the event of an accident or some other type of incident, which is why contacting your insurance company to let them know that you exchanged vows is important.

 Why Should You Let Your Auto Insurance Provider Know You Are Married?

-While the rules and regulations surrounding auto insurance vary, generally, married couples must be listed on one another’s policies.
+While the rules and regulations surrounding auto insurance vary, generally, married couples must be listed on each other’s policies.
 The reason? – It’s assumed that both parties in a married couple will have equal access to a vehicle.
 In other words, a husband will have equal access to his wife’s vehicle, and a wife will have equal access to her husband’s vehicle; you can drive one another’s vehicle at any time.

 In order for someone who drives your car to be covered by your auto insurance policy, he or she must be listed as a primary driver.
 In the case of married couples, insurance carriers view both spouses as primary drivers, as they have equal access to each other’s vehicles.
 If you are married and your spouse is using your car but is not listed on your auto insurance, your carrier may be hesitant to pay out a claim in the event of an accident; in fact, your carrier may actually end up denying the claim.

 Why? – Because whenever someone has regular access to your vehicle and drives it on a frequent basis, there is a greater risk that the individual will get into an accident.
 As you can imagine, the increased risk of an accident also puts the auto insurance carrier at greater risk, meaning that the likelihood that they will have to pay out a claim is greater.
-Therefore, if your spouse is not listed on your policy and is involved in a crash, your carrier reserves the right to refute a claim.
+Therefore, if your spouse is not listed on your policy and is involved in a crash, your carrier reserves the right to refuse a claim.

 Will Your Auto Insurance Company Ask For Paperwork?